falabrasil/ufpalign/README.md

 <details>
 <summary>Kaldi</summary>

-Primeiro, clone a versão mais atual do Kaldi do GitHub digitando no
+Primeiro, clona a versão mais atual do Kaldi do GitHub digitando no
 terminal:

 ```bash